Home Battery Storage for Solar Panels: What UK Homeowners Need to Know

 Installation quality

 Always ensure your battery is installed by an MCS-certified engineer.
 MCS certification guarantees the installer meets strict competency standards, and it is required if you want to claim SEG payments for exported solar electricity.
-Habo systems are installed exclusively by MCS-certified engineers, ensuring your installation meets all relevant safety and regulatory standards.
+Habo Energy systems are installed exclusively by MCS-certified engineers, ensuring your installation meets all relevant safety and regulatory standards.

 Usable capacity vs total capacity